Fast facts about GSOSW (FY 2014)

 Girl Scouts of Oregon and Southwest Washington serves members throughout Oregon, and Clark and Skamania Counties in Washington (view a map).
 40 volunteer-led areas called "service units" provide support for girls and adults in their area.

 Our council is funded through grants, donations, bequests, program fees, product sales, investment income and endowments.
 For more information, view our 2013 Annual Report.
-You can also see a list of donors from $49 and less.

 - 14,923 girl members